fritsswanepoel/raspberry-pi/facial_recognition/readme.md

 # About
-This program is to run facial recognition to control access to a lock box with a solenoid.
+This program is to run facial recognition to control access to a lock box with a servo.

 Facial recognition via a USB webcam.